developer-student-club-thapar/thapar_app/awesomecommands.md

-# list of Some Awesoem Commands
+# List of Some Awesome Commands

 ## To Generate a Database Entity Relationship Model DOT FILE